 Are you after a bit of inspiration?
 The profiles below are overflowing with great tips and tales for entering the Pikihuia Awards.

 Eru Hart: Winner of Short Story in English 2005.
-Wellington-based 35 year old writer, English teacher and black coffee drinker.
+Wellington-based thirty-five-year-old writer, English teacher and black coffee drinker.

 Haukapuanui Vercoe: Highly Commended Finalist for Best Short Story written by a Secondary School Student 2013, senior student and Māori language entrant.